Atticus29/pcc_biology_112/syllabus.md

 ### Academic Courtesy
 Students must demonstrate respect for fellow students during the class period.
 Please keep in mind that your classmates may have beliefs and opinions that differ from your own.
 I expect you to show courtesy toward everyone.

-Refrain from talking and other distracting behavior.
+Refrain from talking during lecture and other distracting behavior.

 Please come to class on time.
 If you do come to class late, please try to be as unobtrusive as possible.
 If you must leave early, sit near the exit and try to wait for a break to leave.
 Leaving in the middle of lecture can be very disruptive.